whigon/CloudComputing/README.md

 _hostname:port/api/admin/query_: Login required.
 Obtain all Covid-19 data.

 _hostname:port/api/admin/query/\<date\>_: Login required.
-Obtain the Covid-19 data in the specific date.
+Obtain the Covid-19 data on a specific date.

 _hostname:port/api/admin/get_daily_report_: Login required.
 Obtain a picture that contains a trend of cases and death.
 The picture will be sent by email.